Darwin-River/Ex-Machinis/documents/dictionary.md

 **\_exit**, and that pointers to **exit** can occur within the body of the definition.

-##### File Access Words

-The following compiling words are part of the File Access Word set, a few of the fields need explaining in the stack comments. "file-id" refers to a previously opened file as returned by "open-file", "ior" refers to a return status provided by the file operations. "fam" is a file access method,

-* 'close-file'  ( file-id -- ior )

-Close an already opened file.

-* 'open-file'   ( c-addr u fam -- file-id ior )

-Open a file, given a Forth string (the 'c-addr' and the 'u' arguments), and a file access method, which is defined within "forth.fth".
-Possible file access methods are "w/o", "r/w" and "r/o" for read only, read-write and write only respectively.

-* 'delete-file' ( c-addr u -- ior )

-Delete a file on the file system given a Forth string.

-* 'read-file'   ( c-addr u file-id -- ior )

-Read in 'u' characters into 'c-addr' given a file identifier.

-* 'write-file'  ( c-addr u file-id -- ior )

-Write 'u' characters from 'c-addr' to a given file identifier.

-* 'file-position'   ( file-id -- ud ior )

-Get the file position offset from the beginning of the file given a file identifier.

-* 'reposition-file' ( ud file-id -- ior )

-Reposition a files offset relative to the beginning of the file given a file identifier.

-* 'flush-file' ( file-id -- ior )

-Attempt to flush any buffered information written to a file.

-* 'rename-file' ( c-addr1 u1 c-addr2 u2 -- ior )

-Rename a file on the file system named by the first string ('c-addr1' and 'u1') to the second string ('c-addr2' and 'u2').

-* 'temporary-file' ( -- file-id ior )

-Open up a new temporary file for writing and reading.

 ### Defined words

 Defined words are ones which have been created with the ':' word, some words